vbandelier/Master_Project/README.md

 ## Master Project in Financial Mathematics, EPFL
 # Pricing TARN Using Numerical Methods
 The goal of this project is to find some efficient numerical methods in order to price Target Accrual Redemption Notes (TARN).
-For the moment we have implemented the Monte Carlo and Finite Difference method on a Black-Scholes model with constant paramters.
+For the moment I have implemented the Monte Carlo (MC), Finite Difference (FD) Gauss-Hermite Quadrature with Cubic interpolation (GHQC) methods on a Black-Scholes model with constant paramters.

-However there is a problem with a special case, called No Gain Knock-Out condition, for the FD method.
-The problem seems to be in the diffusion of the process.
+However there is a problem with a special case, called No Gain Knock-Out type, for the FD and GHQC methods.
+The problem seems to be in the interpolation of a discontinous function.

-The next step is to find other methods, more efficient than these ones if possible and to extend them to more complex models as Local Volatility or Stochastic Volatility models.
+The next step is to find other methods, more efficient than these ones if possible and extend them to more complex models as Local Volatility or Stochastic Volatility models.

 Valentin Bandelier